aglaialaurent/Spatial_Ecology_in_R/Final project/exam.md

 ### Occurrence Map and Elevation Gradient

-The following map visualizes the elevation gradient across Italy together with the occurrence records of *Parnassius apollo*.
+The following map visualizes the elevation gradient across Italy together with occurrence records of *Parnassius apollo*.

 ```r
 ggplot() +